itamarst/eliot/docs/source/usage.rst

 If there is no parent the action will be considered a task.
 If you want to ignore the context and create a top-level task you can use the ``eliot.startTask`` API.

-You can add fields to both the start message and the success/failure messages.
+You can add fields to both the start message and the success messages.

 .. code-block:: python